-SIGNIFICANCE: The most recent quarter will always be undercounted due to lagging claims and therefore is not displayed.
+SIGNIFICANCE: The most recent quarter will always be under counted due to lagging claims and therefore is not displayed.
 POS spending in the last quarter of the FY is routinely the peak of Non-Medicaid spending for the year and so this should not be interpreted as a trend so much as part of the annual billing cycle.

-The most recent reported quarter includes DSS clinic option funding for CCBHC and will be updated when the CCBHC claim detail are available.
+Note: The most recent reported quarters include DSS clinic option funding for CCBHC.